 We had net current assets of RMB221.2 million (US\$36.5 million) as of December 31, 2013.
-As of December 31, 2013, we had RMB283.0 million (US\$46.8 million) in cash, RMB488.0 million (US\$80.6 million) in short-term borrowings outstanding, of which RMB390.5 million (US\$64.5 million) was secured by restricted cash deposited in local banks, and RMB598.3 million (US\$98.8 million) in long-term borrowings outstanding, including the current portion of such long-term borrowings outstanding of which RMB46.0 million (US\$7.6 million) was secured by restricted cash and anticipated cash flow from operations will be sufficient to meet our anticipated cash needs, including our cash needs for working capital and capital expenditures, for at least the next 12 months.
+As of December 31, 2013, we had RMB283.0 million (US\$46.8 million) in cash, RMB488.0 million (US\$80.6 million) in short-term borrowings outstanding, of which RMB390.5 million (US\$64.5 million) was secured by restricted cash deposited in local banks, and RMB598.3 million (US\$98.8 million) in long-term borrowings outstanding, including the current portion of such long-term borrowings outstanding of which RMB46.0 million (US\$7.6 million) was secured by restricted cash deposited in local banks.
+We believe that our current cash and anticipated cash flow from operations will be sufficient to meet our anticipated cash needs, including our cash needs for working capital and capital expenditures, for at least the next 12 months.